 In February 2014, Fikirte participated with other women entrepreneurs from Japan and Africa in a seminar cohosted by JICA and the city of Yokohama entitled "Empowerment of Women Through Entrepreneurship."
 Participants discussed various projects and policies in place in Japan to promote and support entrepreneurship among local women.
 After returning to Ethiopia, Fikirte began applying what she learned in Japan to create training programs for women entrepreneurs in her homeland.
 "I found that to succeed as an entrepreneur you must maintain a commitment and continually strive to improve your product," says Fikirte.
 "Ethiopia abounds with unique and beautiful customs that I would like to share with the world.
-I am hopeful that through my efforts, the coming decades will see women playing a larger role in Ethiopian society."
-Using her knowledge gained in Japan, Fikirte continues to work to empower women in her native land.
+I am hopeful that through my efto empower women in her native land.

-Teaching Skills to Build a Brighter Future Teaching Skills to Build a Brighter Future Asia Jabeen, Architecture Department, Government College of Technology-Railway Road, Lahore, Pakistan isitors to the Government College of Technology in Pakistan's northeastern city of Lahore will be greeted by a scene they may not have expected-female students dressed in flowing traditional garb and safety helmets, diligently practicing skills and techniques learned during their architectural studies.
+Fashion as a Force for Change Fikirte Addis Tedla, Fashion Designer, Yefikir Design, Ethiopia forts, the coming decades will see women playing a larger role in Ethiopian society."
+Using her knowledge gained in Japan, Fikirte continues to work isitors to the Government College of Technology in Pakistan's northeastern city of Lahore will be greeted by a scene they may not have expected-female students dressed in flowing traditional garb and safety helmets, diligently practicing skills and techniques learned during their architectural studies.